Cvio/flkm-project/README.md

 - **Proposals and Voting:**
   - Members can propose and vote on ecosystem modifications.
 - **Membership Acquisition:**
-  - Through significant contributions and acquisition of the EternalLightArtifact NFT.
+  - Through significant contributions and acquisition of the WaningLightArtifact NFT.

 ### **e.
 Cowl Tokens:**